DQNEO/goas/README.md

 `goas` is an assembler that behaves like `as`, GNU Assembler.

 This is just a toy program to illustrate how an assembler works.
-Acutally I learned how an assembler works by writing this program :).
+Actually I learned how an assembler works by writing this program :).

 It does not mean to support all syntax or instructions, but  Linux x86-64 AT&T syntax only.
 However, for any input it supports, it behaves exactly the same as `as`,